How to Change Your WordPress Theme Without Breaking Your Site

 To publish your new theme, the easiest way is to go to Appearance » Themes from the left-hand sidebar of your admin panel.
 Now hover your mouse cursor over your chosen theme, and click the Activate button.

 Now, if you head to your homepage, you’ll see your new WordPress theme in action.

-To publish your new theme from a staging environment, as we showed you how to do above with Bluehost, follow these steps.
+To publish your new theme from a staging environment, follow these steps.

 - Deploy files only.

 In most cases, you should choose the Deploy Files and Database option since it will include any changes you’ve made to your site.

 It may take a minute or 2 for the information to copy over.
 You’ll see a success message when the process is complete.